charlesbrandt/public/system/virtualization/docker.md

 curl is another good option!

+To see what ports are open, install `netstat`.
+This approach will not persist across restarts.

+    apt update
+    apt install net-tools

+    netstat -pan | egrep " LISTEN "

 ### Troubleshooting nginx

 If you go inside the container `docker exec -it <container-id> /bin/bash` and check the log location `ls -la /var/log/nginx/` you will see the following output: